Álvaro Domecq y Díez: Life

-Álvaro Domecq y Díez was born in Jerez on July 1, 1917.
-His mother died in a riding accident when he was four, and Álvaro was educated by Jesuits in Madrid.
+Álvaro Domecq y Díez was born in Jerez on 1 July 1917.
+His mother died in a riding accident when he was four years old, and Álvaro was educated by Jesuits in Madrid.
 After the fall of the monarchy, he travelled to Bordeaux and Estremoz in Portugal where he studied law.
 But any plans for a legal career were curtailed by the 1936–39 Civil War.
 He married María Josefa Romero in 1938.

 British and Irish links

-In 1725 an Irishman, Patrick Murphy, had set up the sherry company that the Domecqs, then a minor French noble family, inherited in 1822.
+In 1725, an Irishman, Patrick Murphy, had set up the sherry company that the Domecqs, then a minor French noble family, inherited in 1822.
 The London firm of Matthew Clark and Sons handled imports to Britain for many years.
 Pedro Domecq produced brandy and sherry until 1994, when the family was bought out and Pedro Domecq became part of the UK-based Allied Domecq.

-In 1930 Álvaro's father took over a large estate that had belonged to the Duke of Veragua, marking the beginning of the family's relationship with the fiesta nacional, the bullfight.
+In 1930, Álvaro's father took over a large estate that had belonged to the Duke of Veragua, marking the beginning of the family's relationship with the fiesta nacional, the bullfight.